-The Apostle Paul gave us valuable insight about Christian suffering, using himself as an example:
+The Apostle Paul gave us valuable insight into Christian suffering using himself as an example:

 I want to know Christ and experience the mighty power that raised him from the dead.
 I want to suffer with him, sharing in his death, so that one way or another I will experience the resurrection from the dead (Philippians 3:10-11 NLT).